 Florida Offers Retirement Opportunities

-One of the primary reasons that New Yorkers are headed to Florida is that they are ready to retire.
+One of the primary reasons New Yorkers are headed to Florida is that they are ready to retire.
 When you can sell a home for seven figures in NYC and move into a larger place in Florida at $250,000, then the profit difference is something you can live off of comfortably for quite some time.

 Some families may experience Social Security income benefits by moving to Florida.

-The people who benefit the most are those who are in the top 1% of earners in the United States.
+The people who benefit the most are those in the top 1% of earners in the United States.
 Florida is the leading destination for migration when a household’s net worth is at least $1 million.

 Weather Warnings in Florida

-If you’re thinking about a move to Florida, then it is essential to remember that good weather can turn bad.
+If you’re thinking about a move to Florida, it is essential to remember that good weather can turn bad.
 Lightning strikes in Florida more often than any other state, with 17 cities ranking in the top 30 for impacts.

 The threats of hurricanes and flooding also mean you have higher insurance costs, offsetting some of the savings New Yorkers achieve with their home value.
 Your plan will charge up to 5% of your coverage amount annually, which can add up quickly if you need a $300,000 policy.